bengarrett/dupers/docs/README.md

 #### Multiple identical files

-Both the `dupe` and `search` commands only show the first matching file.
-Dupers uses the SHA-256 file checksums as unique keys, and each key's value only holds a single path location.
+Both the `dupe` and `search` commands __only show the first matching file__.
+Dupers uses the SHA-256 file checksums as unique keys, and each key value holds a single location path.

-#### Windows Command Prompt directory paths
+#### Command Prompt directories

-Windows Command Prompt (`cmd.exe`) users cannot use trailing backslashes with quoted directories.
-Other terminal apps such as [Windows Terminal](https://www.microsoft.com/en-au/p/windows-terminal/9n0dx20hk701) do not suffer this issue.
+The legacy Windows Command Prompt (`cmd.exe`) cannot use trailing backslashes with quoted directories.
+Windows Terminal does not suffer this issue.

 ##### ✔️ Good
 ```ps